mlaferrera/wisely/README.md

         {'USER': 'joebob', 'PASS': 'soopersecret321'}

-If the content of the secrets file cannot be parsed properly, the raw decrypted content will be returned.
+The secrets file may also be plaintext, which will not be parsed in any way by wisely.

 To add a new secret, simply run: